CloudCannon/base-jekyll-template/_sets/getting-started.md

 ---
 title: Getting Started
-description: This series guides you through getting started on our platform.
+description: This series guides you through getting started the Armory Spinnaker platform.
 ---